 Figure 2: Insert one end of the circuit track into the plated hole or via connected to the BGA pad.
 Then insert the opposite end through the Teflon sleeve.

 Now, insert one end of the circuit track into the plated hole or via connected to the BGA pad.
 Then insert the opposite end through the Teflon sleeve.
 (See Figure 2).
-Apply a small amount of liquid flux and lap solder the circuit track to the plated hole, connected to the BGA pad, using solder and a soldering iron.
+Apply a small amount of liquid flux and lap solder the circuit track to the plated hole connected to the BGA pad.

 Figure 3: Mix high strength, high temperature epoxy and coat the top and sides of the new circuit.